-SOC 111 - Sociology I.....(3:3:0) Analysis of American social organization and culture, through a crosscultural perspective.
-Sociology investigates, describes, and analyzes patterns of human behavior in all areas of human experience for the purpose of understanding the human condition.
-Prerequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120).
+SOC 111 - Sociology(3:3:0)

+This course provides an analysis of American social organization and culture, through a cross-cultural perspective.
+Sociology investigates, describes and analyzes patterns of human behavior in all areas of human experience for the purpose of understanding the human condition.
+Pre-requisites: (Test Scores or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test Scores or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120)

-SOC 125 - Honors Sociology(3:3:0) This course, which has higher level standards, fulfills the requirement for SOC 111-Sociology I. It emphasizes writing in a variety of modes, focuses on an analysis of American social organization and culture, including relations to other cultures, and integrates the topic of technology and its influences.
+SOC 125 - Honors Sociology.....(3:3:0)

+This course, which has higher level standards, fulfills the requirement for SOC 111-Sociology I. It emphasizes writing in a variety of modes, focuses on an analysis of American social organization and culture, including relations to other cultures, and integrates the topic of technology and its influences.
 Prerequisites: Test score or RDG 120